Murrays the Printers Ltd commenced business on February 9 1950 as Lithographic Plate Makers and general Printers.

 With Patrick and Stephen at the helm Murrays has gone from strength to strength.
 Both combining their years of experience with a passion for print they have truly set Murrays apart from the crowd and made it the premier supplier of print in the area.

-Murrays currently supplies litho, digital and wide format print in the local area and is primarily a business to business provider.
+Murrays a division of Mayfield Press (Oxford) Ltd currently supplies litho, digital and large format print in the local area and is primarily a business to business provider.
 Products include stationery, business cards, leaflets, brochures, catalogues, booklets, envelopes, posters, folders, newsletters, postcards, invites and price lists.

 Our distinctive benefits include excellent customer service, top quality litho and digital print, very quick turn round and over 60 years of experience to advise on the best quality and most cost effective solutions.